LongBeachInnovationTeam/inspector-gadget/README.md

 Inspection assignments are made via the `inspector` instance method on the `Inspection` model (`app/models/inspection.rb`).
 For speed, this method makes use of a join table (effectively a caching table) called `assignments` (model in `app/models/assignment.rb`), which makes it fast to look up which *types* of inspections each inspector handles.

-The `assignments` table is seeded by running `bundle exec rake db:seed:inspection_types`.
+The `assignments` table is seeded by running `docker-compose -f docker-compose.yml -f docker-compose.dev.yml run web bundle exec rake db:seed:inspection_types`.
 Because the table is built based on which inspection types inspectors handle (indicated by the `inspection_assignments` attribute on an `InspectorProfile`), it is advisable to update the and run the Inspector seeds (`db/seeds/inspectors.rb`) before seeding the `assignments` table.

 So a typical process for updating the assignments would be:

 1. Update the inspector seeds (`db/seeds/inspectors.rb`) with any assignment or personnel changes.
 1. Update the inspection_type seeds (`db/seeds/inspection_types.rb`) with any assignment changes (see `assignment_categories` attribute on each row)
-1. Run `bundle exec rake db:seed:inspectors`.
+1. Run `docker-compose -f docker-compose.yml -f docker-compose.dev.yml run web bundle exec rake db:seed:inspectors`.
 This task should be idempotent, as it uses `find_or_create` for existing inspector records.
-1. Run `bundle exec rake db:seed:inspection_types`.
+1. Run `docker-compose -f docker-compose.yml -f docker-compose.dev.yml run web bundle exec rake db:seed:inspection_types`.
 This task should be idempotent, as it uses `find_or_create` for inspection types, and recreates the `assignments` table from scratch each time.
 1. Manually delete any inspectors that might no longer be needed (e.g. if they no longer work at the City).
 The seeds don't delete inspectors for data safety reasons.